 Once touted as one of the most haunted places in Greenville, the remains of this cemetery are now on display in the parking lot of a new Walmart Market.
 Reports of children’s laughter and bouncing balls were popular with people who would visit this cemetery prior to the clearing out and development of the property.

 I’m not sure if what has transpired would make the possibility of an encounter more or less likely.
 A trip to this centuries-old cemetery is definitely interesting, and you can always grab some milk and eggs while you’re there.

 New Salem Baptist Church Cemetery – Tigerville, SC

 This small church burial ground is the resting place for over 100 people.
 Some of them interred as far back as the turn of the last century.
 There are lots of stories on the internet of people experiencing odd things here.
 From the unexplained sounds of rustling in the surrounding woods to an apparition forming from a man’s pipe smoke, the grounds of this cemetery are a hotspot for hauntings.

 Springwood Cemetery – Greenville

-This cemetery dates back to 1829 and many prominent people from Greenville’s history are buried here.
-The cemetery began as a family-owned plot of land in the 1700s to be used as a gravesite but later on, more acres were added, included a public African American section around 1863.
+This cemetery dates back to 1829 and many prominent people from Greenville’s history are here.
+The cemetery began as a family-owned plot of land in the 1700s to be used as a gravesite.
+Later on, more acres were added, including a public African-American section around 1863.